hashicorp/vault/website/source/api/secret/nomad/index.html.md

   which to create this Nomad tokens.
 This is part of the request URL.

 - `lease` `(string: "")` – Specifies the lease for this role.
-This is provided as a string duration with a time suffix like `"30s"` or `"1h"`.
+This is provided as a string duration with a time suffix like `"30s"` or `"1h"` or as total seconds.
 If not provided, the default Vault lease is used.

 - `policies` `(string: "")` – Comma separated list of Nomad policies the token is going to be created against.
 These need to be created beforehand in Nomad.